What Does a Certified Nursing Assistant Do?

 They typically work under the direct supervision of a nurse (LPN or RN).
 They typically work as part of a broader healthcare team that includes doctors, nurses and therapists.
 Together, they help patients reach their highest level of independence.
 In some environments, CNAs may have more contact with patients than any other member of the team.

-Certified nursing assistants often see people at their most vulnerable, so being kind while providing dignity to the patient is crucial.
+Certified nursing assistants often see people at their most vulnerable.
+Being kind while providing dignity to a patient is crucial.

 - Clean and bathe patients while providing privacy and dignity

 - Turn and reposition patients to help them avoid bedsores

 - Transfer patients between beds and wheelchairs and help them maintain or increase their ability to walk